 LEGO Star Wars Millennium Falcon

-Still the biggest LEGO Star Wars set to date by piece count, 75192 Millennium Falcon smashed all sorts of records when it launched in 2017.
+Still the largest LEGO Star Wars set to date by piece count, 75192 Millennium Falcon smashed all sorts of records when it launched in 2017.
 The Ultimate Collector Series set is far and away the biggest, best and most expensive version of Han Solo’s freighter ever committed to LEGO bricks at 7,541 pieces for £649.99 / $799.99 / €799.99, but it’s certainly not the only one.

 The very first LEGO Millennium Falcon launched all the way back in 2000, and looks very primitive by today’s standards.
 It didn’t take long for the LEGO Group to abandon that set’s huge quarter-dishes in favour of the segmented flaps it still uses for its modern play-scale Falcons, which first appeared in 4504 Millennium Falcon in 2004.